packetgeek/gleebox_recipes/opening_more_than_one_URL.md

     Glee.close();
     };

+Note that:
-Note that only one of the openURL lines should have the third argument (i.e., focus) set to true.
+* Only one of the openURL lines should have the third argument (i.e., focus) set to true.
 The others should be set to false.
+* Gleebox will open the tabs in no particular order but it will focus on the page that you've declared.